Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 # Glossary

 Understanding the terminology used in satellite reception is essential, especially if you aren't familiar with radio.
-Below, you can find a list of new terms you are likely to encounter while doing this hobby:
+Below, you can find a list of new terms you are likely to encounter while doing this hobby.
+Any other unknown terms will have a definition pop up when hovering over them.

 ### Hardware terms
 - **SDR** - Software Defined Radio → A device used to translate radio waves into digital data